GenomicsAotearoa/IndigiDataAotearoa_IntroToR/docs/1_Background.md

     allow you to specify file paths is a way that is more operating system independent.
 See Jenny Bryan's [blog
     post](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/)
-    for this and other R tips. {: .callout}
+    for this and other R tips.

 ## Using functions in R, without needing to master them